How to Request a Recommendation Letter for Work or Study in 2026

 I hope you have been well since my internship at [organization name].
 I am writing to ask whether you would be willing to provide a letter of recommendation for me as I apply for [job, program, or internship].

-I understand completely if your schedule does not allow it or if you do not feel you know my work well enough to write a detailed letter.
+I completely understand if your schedule does not allow it or if you feel you do not know my work well enough to write a detailed letter.
 Either way, thank you again for the opportunity and for everything I learned under your supervision.

 Sincerely,